Vegan Japanese

 Vegan Dashi

 Dashi is the savoury broth that forms the base of the marinade.
-You can use a simple vegan version made with kombu and shiitake mushrooms, prepared ahead of time.
+You can use a simple vegan dashi made with kombu and shiitake mushrooms, prepared ahead of time.
 If you are short on time, you can also make a quick dashi using water and kombu dashi powder.

 Mirin